 Once dry, spray with a spray sealer.
 This will make sure that your glitter doesn’t fall off.
-It will also help to keep dust or debris from sticking to your frame.
+It will also help to keep dust or debris from sticking to your lacy glitter picture frame.
 If you like a glassy finish, you can apply two or three coats of the spray sealer.

 You now have a project that is impressive and looks like it was a lot of work.
-They’ll never know how quick and easy it really was.
+They’ll never know how quick and easy this lacy glitter picture frame really was.

 Total cost: $15, if you need to buy everything, including the adhesive and the sealer.
 Of course, the more things you have, the less the project costs.